WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

     } );
     ```

-    The global state initialized on the server using the `wp_interactivity_state` function is also included in that object:
+    The global state initialized on the server using the `wp_interactivity_state` function is also included in that object because it is automatically serialized from the server to the client:

     ```php
     wp_interactivity_state( 'myPlugin', array(